-Do you hear better when you are able to look at the person talking to you?
+Do you hear better when you can look at the person talking to you?

-Only old people have poor hearing?
+Do only old people have a poor hearing?
 Not true!!

-It is not only older people who suffer from hearing loss.
+It is not only older people who suffer from poor hearing.
 Poor hearing is widespread across all age groups.
-Today, young people increasingly have hearing impairments too excessively loud music listened to via headphones, at concerts and discos is having a major impact.
-Construction workers, ambulance drivers, djs and factory workers.
-These are examples of professions where loud noise can have a lasting and damaging impact.
+Today, young people increasingly have hearing impairments too excessively due to loud music listened to via headphones, at concerts and discos is having a major impact.
+Construction workers, ambulance drivers, DJs and factory workers.
+These are examples of professions where loud noise can have a lasting and damaging an impact on hearing.

-Hearing loss is usually self diagnosable if the person is more self aware.
-The chief symptom is inability to understand speech or hear soft sounds.
+Hearing loss is usually self diagnosable if the person is more self-aware.
+The chief symptom is the inability to understand speech or hear soft sounds.
 Some notice a loud, alarming “pop” just before their hearing disappears and few with sudden deafness may also notice one or more of these symptoms: a feeling of ear fullness, dizziness, and/or a ringing in their ears.